alexfigliolia/galena/README.md

 ```
 Using this method, whenever you create a new unit of state using `AppState.composeState()`, your `Profiler` and `Logger` will automatically register themselves on your new unit of State.

-You may also choose to register a middleware on only some of your state!
+Alternatively, you may also choose to register a middleware on only some of your state:

 ```typescript
 import { Galena, Profiler, Logger } from "galena";